Kevinjwcho/kevinjwcho.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a *Special Faculty* in the Department of Statistics and Data Science and the Institute for Complex Social Dynamics (ICSD) at [Carnegie Mellon University](https://www.cmu.edu/dietrich/statistics-datascience/index.html), where I work with Dr. Nynke Niezink on three-way network data analysis.
+I am currently a special faculty in the Department of Statistics and Data Science and the Institute for Complex Social Dynamics (ICSD) at [Carnegie Mellon University](https://www.cmu.edu/dietrich/statistics-datascience/index.html), where I work with Dr. Nynke Niezink on three-way network data analysis.
 I earned my Ph.D. in Statistics from the [University of Pittsburgh](https://www.stat.pitt.edu), conducting research under the guidance of Dr. Kehui Chen from 2020 to 2025.

 Before starting my doctoral studies, I was a *Research Associate* at the [Seoul National University College of Medicine](https://medicine.snu.ac.kr/), collaborating with Dr. Yun-chul Hong.
 My work focused on analyzing gene expression and methylation data, microbiome compositions, and time-series biomarker data.